10 common manufacturing challenges businesses have to face

 4. Selling Direct to Consumer

 Other manufacturing challenges related to consumerism trends are the issues involved with selling direct to consumer.
-As more people turn to e-commerce as a means of making their purchases, product making businesses have been able to cut out the middle man and sell their products by themselves.
+As more people turn to e-commerce as a means of making their purchases, manufacturing businesses have been able to cut out the middle man and sell their products by themselves.

 Unfortunately, more control means more responsibility and greater risk.